observeinc/entity-explorer/Readme.md

 1. Extract the archive:

     ```bash
-    unzip observe-entity-explorer.linux.*.zip
+    unzip observe-entity-explorer.linux*.zip
     ```

-2. Run `observe-entity-explorer` from the extracted folder
+2. Run the application from the extracted folder:

+    ```bash
+    ./observe-entity-explorer
+    ```

 ## Usage